 I shopped for some Halloween items on a recent trip to Dollar Tree.
 I also picked up small skulls, some plastic eyeballs and a large fake spider skeleton and spent $3 plus tax on these items.
 I also raided my craft closet for anything else that would work here, and found an unopened bag of googly eyes.
 Really not sure why I have those or what I bought those for originally.
 Do you also accumulate random craft supplies?

 I tested my decoration layout first and decided not to include the plastic eyeballs after all.
-The white stood out to much.
+The white stood out too much.
 I glued on all the little skull decorations, my spider and the googly eyes.
 I even created a grouping of the small googly eyes for a better effect.

 Step 4: Install and Admire

-Installation was a breeze – I just reused my over the door wreath hanger and that was it!
+Installation was a breeze – I just reused my over-the-door wreath hanger and that was it!
 If you don’t have a wreath hanger, you can easily hang this with fishing line and a picture hook (against a wall) or use a removable command hook on your door.
 I now have a very personalized Halloween wreath that I can hang inside or outside (depending on my mood) and I spent a grand total of $2.10 to get it all done.